 AFCI and GFCI technologies can co-exist with each other and are a great complement for the most complete protection that can be provided on a circuit.

 There are no special requirements of an AFCI circuit other than proper installation and wiring practices.
-There are various special considerations that must be given to certain circuits that vary from the norm, such as shared neutral applications, but in general the application of an AFCI is as simple as following the installation instructions that come from the manufacturer.
+There are various special considerations that must be given to certain circuits that vary from the norm, such as shared neutral applications, but in general the application of a breaker AFCI is as simple as following the installation instructions that come from the manufacturer.

-The basic difference between installing the AFCI versus a standard thermal magnetic circuit breaker is the requirement to connect both the hot and neutral conductor to the proper terminals of the AFCI.
+The basic difference between installing the breaker AFCI versus a standard thermal magnetic circuit breaker is the requirement to connect both the hot and neutral conductor to the proper terminals of the breaker AFCI.
 In a circuit wired with a conventional circuit breaker, the hot conductor is connected to the breaker and the neutral conductor is connected directly to the neutral bar of the load center.

 When Ground Fault Circuit Interrupters (GFCIs) were introduced in the 1970s, similar discussions took place regarding the cost/benefit to the consumer, homebuilder and others.
 GFCIs have been a standard requirement in homes for over 30 years with additional locations and circuits being added over time as well.
 GFCI also has a statistical track record over time as to the reduction of electrocutions.
 On an annualized basis, in 1983, there were almost 900 electrocutions total per year with approximately 400 being consumer product related.
 Ten years later, the total was reduced to 650 annually and slightly over 200 consumer product electrocutions annually.